PoojaB26/Mentorships-for-Women-in-Technology/README.md

 India's largest gathering of women technologists

 * [Google Women Techmakers Scholarship](#gwt)
-Google provides scholarships for the women exceling in computer science who act as active leaders and role models internationally and/or in their local communities.
+Google provides scholarships for women exceling in computer science who act as active leaders and role models internationally and/or in their local communities.

 ## Program Descriptions